lefeveje-Hub/foundry-fundme-f23/README.md

-## Foundry FundMe Cyfrin Updrat Project
+## Foundry FundMe Cyfrin Updraft Project

 This is the second project of the Foundry Fundamentals course from Cyfrin Updraft.